solo-io/gloo/docs/content/guides/integrations/ingress/_index.md

 description: Setting up Gloo to handle Kubernetes Ingress Objects.
 ---

 Kubernetes Ingress Controllers are for simple traffic routing in a Kubernetes cluster.
-Gloo supports managing Ingress objects with the `glooctl install ingress` command, Gloo will configure Envoy using [Kubernetes Ingress objects](https://kubernetes.io/docs/concepts/services-networking/ingress/) created by users.
+Gloo supports managing Ingress objects with the `glooctl install ingress` command.
+Gloo will configure Envoy using [Kubernetes Ingress objects](https://kubernetes.io/docs/concepts/services-networking/ingress/) created by users.

 ## Ingress Class

 By default, Gloo ignores the `kubernetes.io/ingress.class` [Ingress Class annotation](https://github.com/kubernetes/ingress-gce/blob/master/docs/faq/README.md#how-do-i-run-multiple-ingress-controllers-in-the-same-cluster) on Ingresses, meaning that Gloo will enable routing for all detected Ingresses regardless of their ingress class.

-To have Gloo respect the Ingress Class annotation, such that Gloo will only process Ingresses with the annotation `kubernetes.io/ingress.class: gloo`:
+To have Gloo respect the Ingress Class annotation (Gloo will only process Ingresses with the annotation `kubernetes.io/ingress.class: gloo`):

 * Setting the `Values.ingress.requireIngressClass=true` in your Helm value overrides
 * Directly setting the environment variable `REQUIRE_INGRESS_CLASS=true` on the `ingress` deployment

-{{% notice %}}

 When Gloo is set to require ingress class, the value `gloo` can be customized to match any arbitrary value by doing one of the following: